 “This should be a process of what we call ‘shared decision-making,” she says, “where you and your physician jointly reach a decision about what’s best for you.”

-Easy lifestyle habits that can boost bone health
+Easy lifestyle habits and diets that can boost bone health

 There’s pretty much universal consensus in the medical world that there are a few things you can all do—whatever your T-score—to protect your bones in midlife and beyond.
 This includes quitting smoking, curbing excessive drinking, and eating a healthy diet rich in the nutrients that have bone-boosting nutrients, calcium, and Vitamin D, with ample amounts of magnesium and protein.